not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 ### Shorthand Output Notation

-To allow easer writing of outputs, the TimeSeq JSON script allows outputs for which no `channel` is specified (i.e. monophonic outputs or channel `1` on polyphonic outputs) to be written using a shorthand notation: a full `{ "index": 5 }` or `{ "index": 5, "channel": 1 }` can be shortened to `5` (i.e. just the index value).
+To allow easer writing of outputs, the TimeSeq JSON script allows outputs for which no `channel` is specified (i.e. monophonic outputs or channel `1` on polyphonic outputs) to be written using a shorthand notation: a full `{ "index": 5 }` or `{ "index": 5, "channel": 1 }` notation can be shortened to `5` (i.e. just the index value).

 This way, following [set-value](#set-value) action: